BinyanHu/end2end-all-conv/README.md

 2. The file paths of the images have changed, so the function `const_filename` can not be used.
 The file paths are also supposed to be accessible  in the description csv files.
-However, the information in our description files does not match datasets.
+However, the information in our description files does not match the current dataset.
 For example, according to the description, an image which is supposed to be located at

    ```
    Mass-Training_P_00001_LEFT_CC/1.3.6.1.4.1.9590.100.1.2.422112722213189649807611434612228974994/1.3.6.1.4.1.9590.100.1.2.342386194811267636608694132590482924515/000000.dcm